matusv/txfunction-randompixels/README.md

 The chance of getting bigger sizes increases with the number of issued nfts.

 ### 2. Generation Technique
-- Random - completely random pixels.
+- **Random** - Completely random pixels.
-- Shades - random shades of a color.
+- **Shades** - Random shades of a color.
 Possible colors: red, green, blue, cyan, magenta, yellow, black.
-- Gradient - gradient of n colors with random base positions.
+- **Gradient** - Gradient of n colors with random base positions.
-- Overflow - similar to gradient with a little twist which produces interesting images
+- **Overflow** - Similar to gradient with a little twist which produces interesting images
-- Symmetrical - recursively creates an image by rotating a tile 4 times.
+- **Symmetrical** - Recursively creates an image by rotating a tile 4 times.
 At the root of the recurrency one of the previous generation techniques is chosen randomly to generate the tile.
 CoThe recurrency depth is chosen randomly as well.
 At each recurrent step a `corruption` might happen.
 Corruption means adding noise or shifting colors of a certain area in the image.

 The size affects which generation techniques are being rolled for.
-- smaller than 8x8: random, shades
+- **smaller than 8x8**: random, shades
-- 8x8 - 16x16: random, shades, gradient, overflow
+- **8x8 - 16x16**: random, shades, gradient, overflow
-- 16x16 - 32x32: gradient, overflow, symmetrical
+- **16x16 - 32x32**: gradient, overflow, symmetrical
-- bigger than 32x32: symmetrical
+- **bigger than 32x32**: symmetrical

 ### 3. Number of colors
 Relevant in gradient, overflow and symmetrical generation techniques.